Penal labor in the United States: Federal Prison Industries

-In 2007, Federal Prison Industries reportedly paid inmates from US$0.23 per hour up to a maximum of US$1.15 per hour to produce various goods, including furniture, body armor, and combat helmets.
+In 2007, Federal Prison Industries reportedly paid inmates from US $0.23 per hour up to a maximum of US$1.15 per hour to produce various goods, including furniture, body armor, and combat helmets.
+Private prisons have engaged in the practice of providing cheap, dangerous labor at low costs, resulting in improper safety & health standards to maximize profits.
+Private prisons are maintained as an institution to profit from, resulting in the incentive to mass incarcerate more individuals to further grow the prison labor market, in return to generate as much revenue as possible.
 In the aftermath of the 2021 storming of the United States Capitol, it was noted that FPI would receive priority when the federal government purchases products such as office furniture to replace what was damaged in the riots.

 Prison labor legislation

 Federal Prison Industries (UNICOR or FPI) is a wholly owned United States government corporation created in 1934 that uses penal labor from the Federal Bureau of Prisons (BOP) to produce goods and services.
 FPI is restricted to selling its products and services to federal government agencies, with some recent exceptions.

 The Prison Industry Enhancement Certification Program (PIECP) is a federal program that was initiated along with the American Legislative Exchange Council (ALEC) and the Prison-Industries Act in 1979.
 Before these programs, prison labor for the private sector had been outlawed for decades to avoid competition.
 The introduction of prison labor in the private sector, the implementation of PIECP, ALEC, and Prison-Industries Act in state prisons all contributed a substantial role in cultivating the prison-industrial complex.
 Between the years 1980 through 1994, prison industry profits jumped substantially from $392 million to $1.31 billion.

 The Prison-Industries Act allowed third-party companies to buy prison manufactured goods from prison factories and sell the products locally or ship them across state lines.
 Through the program PIECP, there were "thirty jurisdictions with active [PIE] operations." in states such as Arizona, Arkansas, California, Colorado, Florida, Georgia, Hawaii, Idaho, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Minnesota, and twelve others.